Cloudy with a Chance of Meatballs (film)

-Cloudy with a Chance of Meatballs is a 2009 American computer-animated science fiction comedy film produced by Sony Pictures Animation.
-Loosely based on the 1978 children's book of the same name by Judi and Ron Barrett, the film was written and directed by Phil Lord and Christopher Miller (in their feature directorial debuts), and stars the voices of Bill Hader, Anna Faris, James Caan, Andy Samberg, Bruce Campbell, Mr. T, Benjamin Bratt, and Neil Patrick Harris.
+Cloudy with a Chance of Meatballs is a 2009 American animated science fiction comedy film produced by Columbia Pictures and Sony Pictures Animation.
+Loosely based on the 1978 children's book by Judi and Ron Barrett, the film was written and directed by Phil Lord and Christopher Miller, in their feature directorial debuts.
+It stars the voices of Bill Hader, Anna Faris, James Caan, Andy Samberg, Bruce Campbell, Mr. T, Benjamin Bratt, and Neil Patrick Harris.
 The film centers around an aspiring inventor named Flint Lockwood who develops, following a series of failed experiments, a machine that can convert water into food.
-After the machine gains sentience and begins to develop food storms, Flint must stop it in order to save the world.
+After the machine becomes rogue and begins to develop food storms, Flint must stop it in order to save the world.

-Cloudy with a Chance of Meatballs premiered at the Mann Village Theater in Los Angeles, California on September 12, 2009, and was released in the United States six days later on September 18, by Sony Pictures Releasing under its Columbia Pictures label.
-It earned over $243 million worldwide on a budget of $100 million at the box office.
-The film received generally positive reviews from critics, who praised its colorful visuals, humor, characters, voice acting, and the score, while the simple character designs were said to be unfitting.
-The film has since been expanded into a franchise, with a sequel, Cloudy with a Chance of Meatballs 2, released on September 27, 2013, as well as an animated television series based on the film that premiered on Cartoon Network on February 20, 2017, with none of the original cast returning.
+Cloudy with a Chance of Meatballs premiered at the Mann Village Theater in Los Angeles on September 12, 2009, and was released in the United States on September 18 by Sony Pictures Releasing.
+It was a box office success, grossing $243 million against a budget of $100M.
+The film received positive reviews from critics and was nominated for Best Animated Feature at the 67th Golden Globe Awards.
+A sequel, Cloudy with a Chance of Meatballs 2, was released in 2013, while an animated television series premiered in 2017.